The Pros And Cons Of 55+ Communities

 A 55+ community is an established active adult living area that has at least one resident living on each property over the age of 55.
 These retirement communities are designed with a target market over the age of 55 in mind, from amenities to location.

-Joining a 55+ community may be a cheaper option if you still want to live independently but with the benefit of added amenities.
-The average cost of a 55+ community is $1,500 – $4,000 per month.1 Comparatively, the average monthly mortgage payment in the United States is $1,595, while the average monthly rental payment is $1,062.2
+Buying a retirement home in a 55+ community may be a cheaper option if you still want to live independently but with the benefit of added amenities.

-These active retirement communities are typically gated and in areas with low crime rates.
+These active retirement communities are typically gated and in areas with lower crime rates.
 Guests of residents usually will need to be approved by those living in the communities.
-Some 55+ communities also have on-site security teams for added safety.
+Some 55+ communities also have on-site security teams for additional safety.

-Property taxes tend to be lower in active adult communities, as these communities aren’t in dire need of supporting school funding and after-school programs like other residential neighborhoods are.
+Property taxes tend to be lower in active adult communities, as they aren’t in dire need of supporting school funding and after-school programs like other residential neighborhoods are.

 Amenities that may be provided include:

 - Golf courses